ibm-cloud-docs/pattern-sap-on-vpc/storage-decisions.md

 |                                   |                                                        |SAP Standard Migration tools                                                                                                                        |SAP Standard Migration options like SWPM, DMO
 |                                   |                                                        |Backup and restore tools                                                                                                                                |Aspera for high-speed data transfer is ideal for migrations
 |                                   |                                                        |Aspera data transfer                                                                                                                                 | Minimize business disruption due to migration.
 Minimize the cost and efforts that are incurred in testing migrated databases. |
-{: caption="Table 2.
-Architecture decisions for VSIs" caption-side="bottom"}
+{: caption="Architecture decisions for VSIs" caption-side="bottom"}